MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/alwayson-availability-databases-recovery-pending-suspect.md

 ## Summary

 Assume that an availability database that is defined in an Always On availability group transitions to a `Recovery Pending` or `Suspect` state in SQL Server.
 If this occurs on the availability group's primary replica, database availability is affected.
-In this situation, you can not access the database through the client applications.
-Additionally, you can not drop or remove the database from the availability group.
+In this situation, you can't access the database through the client applications.
+Additionally, you can't drop or remove the database from the availability group.

 For example, assume SQL Server is running and an availability database is set to the `Recovery Pending` or `Suspect` state.
 When you query the dynamic management views (DMVs) at the primary replica by using the following SQL script, the database might be reported in a `NOT_HEALTHY` and `RECOVERY_PENDING` state or in a `SUSPECT` state as follows: